Gizathon/Dataset/README.md

    pip install -r requirements.txt

-### Data Preparation

-1. **Run `1-pair.py`:**

-   This script collects and preprocesses the data.
-Run the script using the command:

-   bash
-   python 1-pair.py

-   Ensure the script completes without errors.
-This will create a foundational dataset required for the next step.

-2. **Execute `Main_labelling.ipynb`:**

-   Open the Jupyter Notebook `Main_labelling.ipynb` using the command:

-   bash
-   jupyter notebook Main_labelling.ipynb

-   Follow the instructions within the notebook to label the dataset.
-The notebook will guide you through the labeling process, applying various techniques to categorize the data.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request for any features, bug fixes, or improvements.